coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. _notation-scopes:

-Notation scopes used in the standard library of Coq
+Notation scopes used in the standard library of Rocq
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We give an overview of the scopes used in the standard library of Coq.
+We give an overview of the scopes used in the standard library of Rocq.
 For a complete list of notations in each scope, use the commands :cmd:`Print
 Scopes` or :cmd:`Print Scope`.